Particular/docs.particular.net/nservicebus/serialization/xml.md

 ## Caveats

-### XML Attributes
+### XML attributes

 The XML serializer in NServiceBus is a custom implementation.
-As such it does not support the [standard .NET XML Attributes](https://docs.microsoft.com/en-us/dotnet/framework/serialization/controlling-xml-serialization-using-attributes).
+As such it does not support the [standard .NET XML attributes](https://docs.microsoft.com/en-us/dotnet/framework/serialization/controlling-xml-serialization-using-attributes).

-### Unsupported Types
+### Unsupported types

  * [HashTable](https://msdn.microsoft.com/en-us/library/system.collections.hashtable.aspx)
  * Types with non-default constructors.
 So types must have a public constructor with no parameters.